egovernment/eregistrations/documentation/server-deployment.md

 </tbody>
 </table>

-## How often do restarts should occur
+## How often do restarts should be handled

 ### Production systems